-Shelter:

-Also called emergency housing, it provides temporary overnight living accommodations.
-Shelters often are not open during the day. claxxix
+Shelter: also called emergency housing, it provides temporary overnight living accommodations.
+Shelters often are not open during the day. kk

-Slums:

-According to the document State of the World's Cities by UN Habitat, slums feature the most deplorable living and environmental conditions characterized by inadequate water supply, poor sanitation, overcrowded and dilapidated housing, hazardous locations, insecurity of tenure, and vulnerability of serious health risks. cxc Additionally, the United Nation's website on MDG Indicators define a slum household as a group of individuals living under the same roof lacking one of more of the following conditions: access to improve water, access to improved sanitation, sufficient living area, durability of housing, and security of tenure. cxci
+Slums: according to the document State of the World's Cities by UN-Habitat, slums feature the most deplorable living and environmental conditions characterized by inadequate water supply, poor sanitation, overcrowded and dilapidated housing, hazardous locations, insecurity of tenure, and vulnerability of serious health risks.
+Additionally, the United Nations website on Millennium Development Goal Indicators define a slum household as a group of individuals living under the same roof lacking one of more of the following conditions: access to improve water, access to improved sanitation, sufficient living area, durability of housing, and security of tenure.

-Social housing:

-A document on social housing strategies, financing mechanisms and outcomes: an international reviews and update of key post-2007 policy development by Pawson Hal et al, defines social housing broadly to include a part of a national housing system that is provided using public subsidies directed to lowering rents which is allocated via non market mechanisms.
+Social housing: a document on social housing strategies, financing mechanisms and outcomes: an international reviews and update of key post-2007 policy development by Pawson, Hal, and others, defines social housing broadly to include a part of a national housing system that is provided using public subsidies directed to lowering rents which is allocated via non-market mechanisms.
 The document further states, the core components of social housing system include:

-- i) Development promotion regime having privileged, competitive or subordinate position in the land market; - ii) Rent setting regime approaches include cost rent, nominal rent, and market rent; - iii) An eligibility and allocation regime whether universal, segmented or targeted/restricted; - iv) An operating cost and profit regime nonprofit, limited profit, and for profit; and - v) The market position of different providers private, third sector, and public. cxcii
+- (a) Development promotion regime having privileged, competitive or subordinate position in the land market; - (b) Rent setting regime approaches include cost rent, nominal rent, and market rent; - (c) An eligibility and allocation regime whether universal, segmented or targeted/restricted; - (d) An operating cost and profit regime non-profit, limited profit, and for profit; and - (e) The market position of different providers private, third sector, and public. nn